-From modest beginnings in 1947, University of Hawai‘i Press has grown from a regional press to one of the most-respected publishers of American, Asian, Hawaiian, and Pacific studies titles in the world.
+From modest beginnings in 1947, University of Hawai‘i Press has grown from a regional press to one of the most-respected publishers of Asian, Hawaiian, Pacific, and Asian American studies titles in the world.

 In addition to keeping more than 3,000 titles in print, UH Press has a growing list of content available online.
 As of 2017, all UH Press journals may be read electronically through individual or institutional platforms.
 The Press has also made strides with new open-access content, e-books, and digital archives.